Inconcessus/OTMapGen/doc/README.md

 With the binary format specification available, reading and writing the OTBM files is quite trivial.
 We can write simple recursive functions for the reading (`function readNode`) and the writing (`function writeNode`) of the nodes.
 For detailed information please refer to source code at the repository linked at the top of this chapter.
 In addition, we need to implement all data structures described above that are triggered on their respective magic initialization bytes.
 The last step is to remove & add the escape character for escaped literals.

 ## Chapter 2: Generating realistic terrain using noise functions
-Noise functions (e.g. perlin, simplex) provide an easy way for generating realistic looking terrain.
+Noise functions (e.g. perlin, simplex) provide a way for generating realistic looking terrain.
 The transformation is a function of relative (x, y) coordinates and returns an elevation.

 ### 2.1 Noise frequency stacking
 Noise is generated at a chosen frequency `f`.
 For a single low frequency (N = 1) we end up with varying degrees of noise-generated elevation.
 Choosing a single low frequency generates aritificial looking terrain.
 By stacking increasingly higher frequencies at different weights we end up with more realistic looking terrain.